aws-samples/disaster-recovery-workshop/README.md

 hugo server -D
 ```

-On your browser open: http://localhost:1313/
+Open in your browser: http://localhost:1313/

 ## TO-DO:
 - [ ] Add new labs - Intermediate Level